1on1pt/UFOs/README.md

 # UFOs
-Building dynamic webpages by using JavaScript, CSS, Bootstrap, basic HTML, and chrome developer tools.
+Building dynamic webpages by using JavaScript, CSS, Bootstrap, basic HTML, and Chrome developer tools.

 ## Overview of Project
 The purpose of this project is to: